 - NURS337RN Research & Evidence-Based Practice in Nursing, and

 to ensure that nurses meet the state is standard for rigorous and patient-centered healthcare.

-RNs who hold a BSN degree can expect to earn a higher salary than those with an Associate's Degree in Nursing - but how do you get there?
+RNs who hold a BSN degree can expect to earn a higher salary than those with an Associate’s Degree in Nursing – but how do you get there?
 As a licensed RN, you have the option of completing an RN to BSN program at any number of universities in Nebraska or other states on-campus, or even more popular, online to accommodate professional and personal schedules.
-Nebraska has almost 10 options in state for students who are looking for an RN to BSN degree program offered either online or in hybrid format!
+Nebraska has almost 10 options in the state for students who are looking for an RN to BSN degree program offered either online or in hybrid format!